kikoso/android-stackblur/README.md

 The function processNatively(int radius) return the image already blurry.
 This code is 25-30 times faster as the Java code.

+If you want to use RenderScript, you can do it by using:

+   _stackBlurManager.processRenderScript(progress*5);

 Version history
 --------------------
+* 10.01.2014: Added RenderScript support thanks to [Dr-Emann][9]
 * 04.12.2013: Added support for NDK blurry, much faster.
 * 02.12.2013: Solved the issue #1, provoking an ArrayOutOfBoundsException.
 * 08.09.2013: Added support for Gradle